michael-schaller/resume-youtube-subs/README.md

 ## How the extension works

-On click of the extension icon a new tab for the YouTube subscriptions is opened and JavaScript code is injection to find the newest watched video.
+On click of the extension icon a new tab for the YouTube subscriptions is opened and JavaScript code is injected to find the newest watched video.

-TODO: Explain how finding the newest watched video works.
+The injected JavaScript code uses a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to watch for newly added videos.
+As long as the newest watched video isn't found the code scrolls down to the end of the subscriptions page when a new video appears to trigger the load of further videos.
+If the newest watched video is found it is scrolled into view and all further processing ends.

 ## Extension permissions